wlav/cppyy/doc/source/index.rst

 cppyy delivers this without any language extensions, intermediate languages, or the need for boiler-plate hand-written code.
-For design and performance, see this `PyHPC'16 paper`_, albeit that the CPython/cppyy performance has been vastly improved since.
+For design and performance, see this `PyHPC'16 paper`_, albeit that the CPython/cppyy performance has been vastly improved since, as well as this `CAAS presentation`_.
+For a quick teaser, see `Jason Turner's`_ introduction video.

 cppyy is based on `Cling`_, the C++ interpreter, to match Python's dynamism, interactivity, and run-time behavior.